Details of A Reverse Mortgage

 - Your home meets HUD minimum property standards or can be brought up to their standards using the Reverse Mortgage proceeds

-- Meet HUD’s requirements for income and credit history for documenting their ability to pay property taxes and insurance
+- Meet HUD’s Financial Assessment requirements for income and credit history for documenting their ability to pay property taxes and insurance into the future

 - to use cash from your substantial equity now